Akshit016/Simple-Chatty-Bot/README.md

 # Simple-Chatty-Bot
 This is a simple chat bot developed in java, which does some basic tasks.
-If you're a newbie to Java, then you can check this out.